Juniper/contrail-kubernetes-docs/install/openshift/3.9/standalone-openshift.md

 ansible-playbook -i inventory/byo/ose-install playbooks/byo/config.yml

 ```
-2. If you see docker image pull errors
+2. If you see docker image pull errors, do following on all nodes

 ```shell
 vi /etc/docker/daemon.json